sShaAanGg/Linux-OS-projects/project2/readme.md

 # Project2
 There are 2 implementations, one with `fork()` and `waitpid()` another with only `sleep(10000)`.
 To check the experiment result for implementaion 2, execute the program (main2) in different shells.

+In summary, implementation 2 demonstrates the result better since it's much simpler.
 ## Environment
 Linux kernel version: 4.15.1
 Distribution: Ubuntu 16.04.7